tyashin/CIS-CC-UOL-violations/README.md

 Being asked if the students could treat this as a mitigating circumstance and, therefore, hand over their courseworks later, Dr. Maggie Cooper refused to count it as a mit.circ.

-Students have filled at least one [complaint letter](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/complaints/UOL_Complaint_Letter_01-29-2021.pdf), although, the result of this is unknown at the moment (as of March 5, 2021, the complaint letter is still unanswered).
+January 29, 2021 students have filled at least one [complaint letter](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/complaints/UOL_Complaint_Letter_01-29-2021.pdf).
+March 10, 2021 (1.5 months later) UOL [responded](https://github.com/tyashin/CIS-CC-UOL-violations/blob/master/complaints/Complaint_Letter_response_10-03-2021.pdf) to this complaint, once again stating that all of its actions were justified and necessitated.

 **Kanban status**: Official complaint